SVP, Communications & Engagement, Flight Centre (Canada)

 Sadhu has visited Project Somos twice.

-Greg is the Project Manager on the ground in Guatemala as well as being the co-founder and a director of Compassion Fruit Society.
+Greg is the Co-Founder and Executive Director on the ground in Guatemala as well as being a director of Compassion Fruit Society.
 He arrived in February 2011 to break ground and oversee the construction with the local team.
 It is a plus that he is bilingual and has previous knowledge of construction.

 His lifelong interest in creating harmonious, efficient, and beautiful spaces for living led Greg to run successful renovation businesses in Canada, specializing first in heritage homes and later in high-end bathrooms and kitchens.
 With his care for the environment and an ability to discover creative solutions to structural and design problems, he has been the driving force behind Project Somos’ unique and solid eco-sustainable construction.